sheng-liu/sojourner.github.io/index.md

 social search, computational social science, learning to search and IR for specific user groups.

 I have diverse research interests and am always happy to dive into a new area.
-Together with a number of PhD students I am currently focusing on how to incorporate search into the human learning process at scale, collaborative search, conversational search and neural approaches to IR.
+Together with a number of PhD students I am currently focusing on **how to incorporate search into the human learning process at scale**, **collaborative search**, **conversational search** and neural approaches to IR.
 In 2016 and 2017 I received two prestigious personal grants from the Netherlands Organisation for Scientific Research (NWO) with a total funding of more than 1 million euros; this translates into 4-5 PhD/postdoc positions in the developing "search as learning" research area.
 Take a look at the [Dagstuhl Seminar](https://www.dagstuhl.de/en/program/calendar/semhp/?semnr=17092) I co-organized on the topic to get an idea of what it is about.
 TU Delft is a very active provider of Massive Open Online Courses (MOOCs) on the edX platform, which provides a rich experimental playground (many users with actual learning and search needs) for my [Lambda-Lab](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/web-information-systems/projects/lambda-lab/) team.
 In the past few years, in addition to IR, I have also been active in the area of learning analytics (data science applied to large-scale educational data traces).

 In 2018, I gave an invited keynote at the French IR conference [CORIA 2018](https://project.inria.fr/coriataln2018/fr/) on the topic of search as learning:

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSfP28laIeF0CUrqvfDKBCQp8vp-SHgHpouZ5O7xVREVK0ky7WiGuGdmsJRS13caF9Fh3y3fuAzvFlM/embed?start=false&loop=false&delayms=3000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-We do our best in my lab to keep our *one-slide-per-paper* presentation updated.
-With three PhD students in 2019 finishing on the topic of learning analytics, you will find a lot of learning papers in there.
-We are now shifting gears, back to more NLP/IR:
+We do our best in my lab to keep our *one-slide-per-paper* presentation updated (to make this manageable we keep the presentation focused on the past 2-3 years):

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vT4kV6uojsYwbTMxhzTGP5k_9wNV2kZtR6OHGm0bT-ayrUnoNFiV-kK_vBtfJdSrsHQfMlmWelrJQ-p/embed?start=false&loop=false&delayms=3000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>